 Determining the difference between surface molds and molds caused by hidden moisture damage can be difficult.
 A home inspector that specializes in mold testing is one of the best resources for homeowners concerned about air quality in the home.

 What can affect a Mold Test?

+We expect higher spore counts during Summer during periods of higher humidity.
+We also expect higher spore counts after rainy periods when basements and crawl spaces may experience more water penetration.
+We expect spore counts to be lower in the Winter when the air is dryer.
 Spore counts in the home can vary depending the Season, Weather, pets/occupants and their living habits, and many other factors.
 Sometimes a wet piece of clothing brought from the outside can significantly effect a test result.
 Dehumidification can reduce moisture and the number of spores in the home (which is good) however sometimes dehumidifiers can be placed to intentionally hide moisture issues– unfortunately this is always a limitation.

 Can a musty smell indicate a mold or air quality issue?

 Yes, the nose is an excellent tool for diagnosing air quality issues and often alerts us to look closer for other causes and symptoms.

 Asheville Mold Testing and Mold Inspections